rhizoome/git-fastcdc/README.md

 means most of the history- and meta-data is delta-compressed while most of the cdc-blobs aren't.

+## Results

+For my repository - 800GB of music collection:

+- Without git-fastcdc delta-compression took over 5 hours
+- With git-fastcdc delta-compression takes about 2 minutes
+- With git-fastcdc the repostiory got slightly smaller: about 1%

+So much faster repack, with the same delta-compression.

+Methodology: I took one state of my repostory from 2 years ago and one state from today.
+A lot of meta-data has changed in those two states, because I am constantly fixing these using beaTunes.
+In both tests I created two commits and did `reapck -a -d -f` at the end.

 ## How

 It will split files on filtering when you add them.
 The split files go into